isomerpages/moe-jpjc/_humanities-and-the-arts/Art/Art Overview.md

 #### **Social Media**
 <p align=justify>
-To see more of our JPJC Art Programme, please follow our JPJC Art instagram Account, [@jpjc.art](https://www.instagram.com/jpjc.art/).
+To see more of our JPJC Art Programme, please follow our JPJC Art instagram Account, <a href="https://www.instagram.com/jpjc.art/">@jpjc.art</a>.
 </p>